lamhq/tech-notes/pages/devops/aws/compute/serverless/lambda/monitoring/logging.md

 This includes default logs from the runtime and any log output from the code.

-A function's execution role needs permissions to create CloudWatch groups, streams and to write log events.
-The `AWSLambdaBasicExecutionRole` policy includes these.

 No cost associated with logging in Lambda, but CloudWatch costs apply (includes a free tier but after that there are charges for ingestion, archiving and querying)

 Logs are organized into groups.
 One group per function is the default.